chrispuffman/Chrislinks/README.md

 They dance, their celestial waltz,
 Painting the night canvas with cosmic hues.

+In twilight's embrace, the moon whispers,
+A secret melody to the silent stars.
+They dance, their celestial waltz,
+Painting the night canvas with cosmic hues.

 The wind, a mischievous muse,
 Sings through ancient branches,
 Telling tales of forgotten realms,